Film look

 Film look (also known as filmizing or film-look) is a process in which video is altered in overall appearance to appear to have been shot on film stock.
 The process is usually electronic, although filmizing can sometimes occur as an unintentional by-product of some optical techniques, such as telerecording.
-The effect is the exact opposite of a process called VidFIRE.
+The process has the opposite result to VidFIRE, used to restore a video look to telerecorded video.